 Depending upon your project’s requirement you can decide which of these frameworks (individually or in combination) would be the most feasible for you to work with.

-For now, we will elaborate more on Frontend Java Script Frameworks which constitutes the main component for the Application development of your UI.
-Having segregated our category, what are the features based on which you should evaluate a JS Framework ?
+For now, we will elaborate more on the best Frontend Frameworks which constitutes the main component for the Application development of your UI.
+Having segregated our category, what are the features based on which you should evaluate a JS Framework?

-These properties provide us with dimensions on which you can evaluate the JS Framework, best fit for the results you would like to achieve.
+These properties provide us with dimensions to consider while deciding on the best frontend Framework, which fit for the results you would like to achieve.
 This list is not exhaustive and can be extended further depending on the anticipated results.
-Clarion extensively works in Frontend development, and based on the current market requirement we have consolidated a list of the most frequently used JS frameworks requested by clients.
+Clarion extensively works in Frontend development and based on the current market requirement we have consolidated a list of the most frequently used JS frameworks requested by clients.

 - Small in Size

 - Easy to Learn

 - Two-way binding: Following the MVC architecture; vue.js facilitates automatic data sync with your DOM without having to write explicit logic for it.